 Collaboration

-After an overall analysis of digital potential at gempex, the topic of knowledge management was recognized as a useful potential.
-The requirements were then worked out together.
+After an overall analysis of digital potentials at gempex, the topic of knowledge management was identified as a useful potential.
+Subsequently, the requirements were worked out together.
 The first version was then implemented in two sprints.
 This happened within short iterations with gempex.
-However, we always kept an eye on getting into production as quickly as possible and letting the users decide what was needed.
+However, we always kept in mind to get into production as quickly as possible and let the users decide what was needed.

 Technology Deep Dive